 Aluminum fumes can cause the following disorders, symptoms and health effects:

-- Amyotropic lateral sclerosis: chornic progressive disease marked by gradual degeneration of th enever cells in the central nervous system that controls voluntary muscle movement.
+- Amyotrophic lateral sclerosis: chronic progressive disease marked by the gradual degeneration of the enever cells in the central nervous system that controls voluntary muscle movement.

 - Parkinsons dementia